 Sikkim is the smallest state of India lying in the northeast part of the country.
 Sikkim shares its border with Four nations.
-So, there are influences in culture and religion of all these country on this state.
+So, there are influences in culture and religion of all these countries on this state.
 Buddhism is the main religion that most of the people follow here.
-Situated in the canvas of natures art, Sikkhim is also home to some of the fantastic Buddhist monasteries of Whole India.
+Situated on the canvas of nature’s art, Sikkim is also home to some of the fantastic Buddhist monasteries of the Whole of India.
 Before people started to follow Buddhism in Sikkim, they used to worship nature and its components.
 This is the very reason that most of the Rivers, streams, and hills carry legends and are Holy.

 There are so many Monasteries with art and history in Sikkim that Buddhism Revolves here.
 It will take you a long time to visit each one of them, but some of them are unmissable.
 A majestic view of landscape and nature is also visible from any of these hilltop monasteries.
-You can end your day sipping a hot organic beverage and local cuisines of Sikkim.
+You can end your day by sipping a hot organic beverage and the local cuisine of Sikkim.

 Karma Kagyu Monastery